PKUFlyingPig/Self-learning-Computer-Science/README.md

 | [Havard: cs50](https://cs50.harvard.edu/x/2020/syllabus/) | C, Python, SQL |                                                      | 🌟🌟         |
 | [Havard: cs50 ai](https://cs50.harvard.edu/ai/2020/)      | Python         | [Completed](https://github.com/PKUFlyingPig/cs50_ai) | 🌟🌟🌟        |

-CS50 is the most popular courses in Havard University, the first course you will learn C, Python and SQL, the second course you will use python to learn some basic concepts about AI !
-The most shining part of cs50 is the labs section.
-There are many interesting labs that you want to dive into it once you hear them: Minesweeper, crossword, Nim game, Tic-Tac-Toe and so on.
+CS50 is the most popular courses in Havard University.
+In the first course you will learn C, Python and SQL.
+In the second course you will use python to learn some basic concepts about AI !
+The most shining part of cs50 is the lab sections.
+There are many interesting labs that you want to dive into it once you hear about them: Minesweeper, crossword, Nim game, Tic-Tac-Toe and so on.

 [↩](#overview)